Buffington Window, Nevada

 (Above) My father-in-law's landscaping rock quarry.
-See if you can spot the thrust fault on the distant hills.
+See if you can spot the thrust fault on the distant hills (it's the color change).
 That's the outside rim of the window.

 (Above) The gray Bonanza King formation is intensely fractured near the thrust fault.
 That's typical of rock near faults.
 This block is actually a few feet out of place, but this is what the fault contact looks like.

 (Above) Lisegang banded sandstone just below the thrust above the rock quarry.
 Groundwater circulated iron in the small fracture-bounded blocks, forming the colorful banding.

 (Above) A view along the thrust fault just above the rock quarry.
 All the gray is above the fault.